qlik-oss/sense-installer/action_about.md

 In that case the command would be

+- `qliksense about`
-- `qliksense about` # display from `/Usr/ddd/my-k8-repo/manifests/docker-desktop` location
+   - display from `/Usr/ddd/my-k8-repo/manifests/docker-desktop` location
+   - pull from `master` if directory invalid/empty